 http://www.roshan-institute.org/474552

-this website "promotes cultural understanding through education and communication".
+According to the to headline, this website "promotes cultural understanding through education and communication".
 It includes bulletpoints on the various aspects of culture, along with succinct details for each point.

 http://www.carla.umn.edu/culture/definitions.html